 1: Coding yourself out of business

-- To be certain, you should always be thorough, with an eye toward delivering the best code you can.
+- Development shop To be certain, you should always be thorough, with an eye toward delivering the best code you can.
 But make sure you have something else in the pipeline to work on when you’re done.

-- When coding, it’s all too easy to focus only on the work in front of you.
+- Development shop when coding, it’s all too easy to focus only on the work in front of you.
 In fact, it’s far more efficient to devote yourself to coding than it is to task-switch between development, marketing, sales, planning, administration, and so on.
 But that’s exactly what you will have to do to succeed.
 Billable work pays the bills, but finding more work keeps your business afloat.

 2: Forgetting that you are your brand